Did you know that Google handles about 5.6 billion search queries per day?

 Some of these tools are free, but you also can pay third parties to analyze your competition.
 A popular paid tool is Spyfu which shows the keywords your competitors pay for.
 Another good one is SERanking.
 Both offer a good look at what other marketers are paying every month for your keywords.

 For every accounting ad group, you have in Google Ads, it’s advised to have two or three advertisements so you can test various promotions and variations.
-Google has several ad types you can choose from.
+Google/search engines have several ad types you can choose from.

 You can easily set up location targeting in your Google Ad account by clicking Settings, Locations, and City/Region/Zip Code.

 The recommendations page in your Google account offers many helpful opportunities to improve your campaign.
 Recommendations are created automatically by Google’s algorithm when it sees chances to make your campaign better.

 There are lots of recommendations on this page that can help your accounting PPC campaign.
 Some include dynamic search as, targeting and keywords, responsive search ads, and more.